Lzy8/autoArchive/README.md

 # Upload

-if you want to upload your ipa to pgyer.com , just write UKey and API_KEY in Python Scrpit Variable 'UKey' adn 'API_KEY'
+if you want to upload your ipa to pgyer.com , just write UKey and API_KEY in Python Scrpit Variable 'UKey' and 'API_KEY'

 # Usage